-Bicycling and walking are forms or low impact transportation and enjoyable types of exercise and recreation.
+Bicycling and walking are forms of low impact transportation and enjoyable types of exercise and recreation.
 They provide alternatives to motorized travel, provided that facilities and programs are in place to encourage and safely accommodate a diverse public.

-The purpose of the Kingsport Regional Bicycle and Pedestrian Plan is to establish a comprehensive bikeway and pedestrian network which enables regional jurisdictions to plan and implement facilities that improve safety, enhance mobility, and promote a higher quality of life throughout this part of upper east Tennessee and southwest Virginia.
+The purpose of the Kingsport Regional Bicycle and Pedestrian Plan is to establish a comprehensive bikeway and pedestrian network which enables regional jurisdictions to plan and implement facilities that improve safety, enhance mobility, and promote a higher quality of life throughout this part of northeast Tennessee and southwest Virginia.
 The plan has been developed through oversight of the Kingsport Metropolitan Transportation Planning Organization (KMTPO) and with the coordinated assistance of a local steering committee as well as the public.
 The plan is comprehensive in a regional scale in that it identifies locations for new facilities, policy changes to encourage walking and biking, and other opportunities to encourage bicycle and pedestrian travel.

 Land use and transportation planning is key to establishing quality multimodal service and to affording choices in transportation to community members.
 Thorough planning enables a community to become proactive rather than reactive in addressing concerns about bicyclist access, mobility, safety, and aesthetics.
-In the end, this cansave time, money, and lives.
+In the end, this can save time, money, and lives.
 Nationwide, communities are realizing they cannot build their way out of congestion.
 They must look to other solutions, such as transit, carpooling and bicycling.
 A healthy transportation system provides safe, convenient choices.
-Improving bicycling conditions provides alternatives for the increasing numbers of citizens who cant afford, dont want to or are physically unable to drivemotor vehicles.
+Improving bicycling conditions provides alternatives for the increasing numbers of citizens who can’t afford, don’t want to, or are physically unable to drive motor vehicles.

 The 5Es to becoming Bicycle Friendly

-Encouragement – Creating an environment that is conducive to more bicycle riding for fun, fitness and transportation.
+Encouragement – Creating an environment that is conducive to more bicycle riding for fun, fitness, and transportation.